AlessandroRossi87/DiscoverSchoneberg/README.md

 - I went to the GitHub depository
 - I clicked on "Settings" and then selected "main" in the "Default branch"
 - I clicked on "Pages" and found the link to the deployed website.

-Here is the link to the live website: https://alessandrorossi87.github.io/DiscoverSchoneberg/

 ## Credits